GiancarloMCorrea/2025_IOTC_BET_WHAM/README.md

-# 2025_IOTC_BET_WHAM
-Indian Ocean bigeye stock assessment model in WHAM
+# Application of the Woods Hole Assessment Model (WHAM) to the Indian Ocean bigeye tuna

 Please install the following version of WHAM: